 Ms. Gunilla Ekberg : It has changed a lot.
 In the first year when the legislation came into place, the police were very skeptical and didn’t want to implement the legislation.
 It was the same for the prosecutors and the judges.
 After we educated them how to do this, there was an increase in disturbing the industry.
 That report was done seven months after the law was in force.
 So there is absolutely no evidence from that report to show that it could have any application to the six years we have done.

 As I said, the National Board of Health and Welfare does reports, and the national criminal police do reports on trafficking in human beings, which includes prostitution, procuring, and the purchase of sexual services.
 They have issued six reports, and the seventh report will be coming out any day now.
-In those reports they have concluded that the law works, and there is no -

 Ms. Libby Davies : Are you saying there are no reports, either officially through the government agencies or though NGOs, that are critical of what’s going on, or that suggest the problem has shifted, and prostitution hasn’t actually gone down but has just moved in less visible ways ?